moh-a-abde/FL-CML-Pipeline/README_MODEL_USAGE.md

 ### Model File Not Found
 Make sure the path to the model file is correct.
 The model files are saved in the output directory created for each training run.

+### Model Loading Issues
+If you encounter issues loading the model, the system will try multiple approaches:
+1. Direct loading using `load_model`
+2. Reading the file as bytes and loading into a Booster
+3. Creating a new Booster with parameters and then loading the model

 ### Data Format Issues
 The data should be in a format that can be converted to an XGBoost DMatrix.
 If you're having issues, check that your data has the same features that were used during training.

+If you use the `--has_labels` flag but the system can't process the data as labeled, it will automatically fall back to processing it as unlabeled data.

 ### Memory Issues
 If you're working with large datasets, you might encounter memory issues.
 Consider processing the data in batches or using a machine with more memory.